ewzeng/cs-notes/gitbook/computer_security/crypto/mac.md

 Here, `opad` and `ipad` are different block-sized constants.
 MACs built in this manner are called HMACs.
 HMACs have the additional property that they are preimage and collision-resistant even if the attacker has the key `K` \(not hard to show assuming `H` is a cryptographic hash\).
 Thus, HMACs fully live up to name "keyed hash functions."

-{% hint style="info" %}
+## Best Practices

+When using MACs along with symmetric-key encryption, note the following:

-MACs are not IND-CPA secure.
+- MACs are not IND-CPA secure.
 That is, they can leak partial information.
-Therefore, if one is doing encryption, one should apply the MAC to the ciphertext, not the plaintext.
+Therefore, one should apply the MAC to the ciphertext, not the plaintext.
-{% endhint %}
+- Use different keys for encryption and MAC.
+This is because the security of encryption and MACs are proven independently.
+Inteplay is not considered.